Juanita Stein: Howling Bells (2004–2017)

-In September 2012 she became a mother, with the birth of a daughter, Daisy Jean.
+Stein was selected in the top ten of Clash magazine's "Top Women of 2009" list.

+Solo career (2012–present)

 Stein began working on a solo album in March 2012 and began recording in Los Angeles in June 2015.
 She then toured the UK supporting The White Buffalo in July 2016.
 She released her first solo album, America, in 2017, and then immediately began work on her second solo album, Until the Lights Fade, which was later released on 31 August 2018.

-In March 2009, Gigwise voted Juanita Stein "the sexiest woman in rock."
-She was also selected in the top ten of Clash magazine's "Top Women of 2009" list.
+She has since released albums Snapshot (2020), Locked Down (Live from Brighton Electric) (2021), and The Weightless Hour (2024).

 Other work

 Juanita has performed with several other artists.
 She sang on two songs for Australian group The Givegoods' album, I Want To Kill A Rich Man: the title track and "Black and Blue".
 She also sang with Australian group On Inc, on a song entitled "Spooky", and performed a duet with brother Ari on a song called, "LA To San Fran", which was played on Ari's Myspace page for a time.
 She performed backing vocals on two tracks on father Peter's album Tear It Down: "What Would It Take?" and "Still Waters".
 She also contributed vocals to The Sleepy Jackson's 2006 album, Personality – One Was a Spider, One Was a Bird.
 In September 2010, she performed a duet with Australian singer and songwriter Steve Smyth live on stage at The Days of Decadence in Shoreditch, London and also contributed backing vocals on the track "Stay Young" on his 2011 debut album entitled Release.
 Juanita performed backing vocals on "Up With the Birds", which features on Coldplay's fifth studio album Mylo Xyloto.
 She also sang backing vocals on the track "Angel Tears" on Barrie-James O'Neill's 2016 album Cold Coffee.

 In August 2013 Stein debuted with a new London band named Albert Albert, formed by former Kaiser Chiefs drummer Nick Hodgson.

 In January 2015 Stein played with Brandon Flowers of The Killers at the World Economic Forum in Davos.

 In April 2015 Stein opened the Salesforce keynote session in Chicago at the Salesforce World Tour at McCormick Place.